PostgreSqlStan/postgresqlstan.github.io/_posts/2023-09-19-alt-solution.md

 I was blissfully unaware of the danger presented by the `FOR` loop, but have dealt with the scope of variables in plpgsql a few times.

-Another reliable way to deal with the issue is using the qualified name of the variables, which is this example would be `a_table.i`, `a_table.j`, `a_table.k`.
+Another reliable way to deal with the issue is using the qualified name of the variables, which for this example would be `a_table.i`, `a_table.j`, `a_table.k`.

 ## Example